Federal Medical Assistance Percentages

 Federal Medical Assistance Percentages (FMAP) are the percentage rates used to determine the matching funds rate allocated annually to certain medical and social service programs in the United States of America.
-FMAP eligible programs are joint federal-state partnerships between the federal government of the United States and state governments, which are administered by the states.
+FMAP-eligible programs are joint federal-state partnerships between the federal government of the United States and state governments, which are administered by the states.
 Thus, FMAP is an example of administration of federal assistance in the United States.
 The percentages given are the share of the total cost that the federal government will pay, the rest being covered by the state.
 For example, 100% FMAP for some eligible service means that the federal government pays the entire cost and 50% FMAP would mean that the cost is split evenly between the state and federal government.

 Funds that are eligible for FMAP match include Medicaid, State Children's Health Insurance Program (SCHIP) expenditures, Temporary Assistance for Needy Families (TANF) Contingency Funds, the Federal share of Child Support Enforcement collections, and Child Care Mandatory and Matching Funds of the Child Care and Development Fund.

 State governments use FMAP percentages to determine the federal government's contribution to specific state administered programs and assess their related budgetary outlays.
-For example, the general 2006-2007 FMAP rate for California was 50% meaning that for every dollar that California contributed to an eligible social or medical program between 2006 and 2007, the federal government also contributed one dollar.
+For example, the general 2006–2007 FMAP rate for California was 50% meaning that for every dollar that California contributed to an eligible social or medical program between 2006 and 2007, the federal government also contributed one dollar.

 Within Medicaid, the FMAP can vary.
 For example, the FMAP for administrative activities is between 50 and 100%.
-For provider payments, certain populations, programs, and services have enhanced FMAPs, such as the Children's Health Insurance Program, individuals enrolled in Medicaid Expansion, and certain women with breast or cervical cancer.
+For provider payments, certain populations, programs, and services have enhanced FMAPs, such as the Children's Health Insurance Program, individuals enrolled under the Affordable Care Act's Medicaid expansion, and certain women with breast or cervical cancer.